 Many Padang restaurants and Jawa eateries.
 There is Ikan bakar (grilled fish) which is supposed to eat with your hands, near the port.
 Roxy is an useful supermarket.

-On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali starting around Rp 300.000.
+On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you sometimes can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali and prices start at around Rp 300.000.
 Unfortunately they are also out of stock from time to time, but if you are in the neighbourhood you could try your luck.

 TRANSPORT (see also)